Our Mission

 Inclusive by design

-Japan is home to 3.2 million+ foreign residents (Ministry of Justice, 2023).
-GomiMate is built for everyone — English and Japanese speakers — with no assumption of prior knowledge of Japanese waste rules.
+Japan is home to more than 3.2 million foreign residents.
+GomiMate is built for multilingual households with no assumption of prior knowledge.

 Hyper-local accuracy